On the effective actions for the spherical charged dust shell in General Relativity: Special cases of dust shells

 are the Hamiltonians of the $a$-th shell, which, as well as the momenta of the shells are considered relatively to the coordinates of areas $R_{a-1}<r<R_{a}$ and $R_{a}<r<R_{a+1}$, respectively.
 Here $\epsilon_{a}^{\pm}=\pm1$.
 These Hamiltonians satisfy the constraints The total Hamiltonian of the configuration by virtue of the Hamiltonian constraints \eqref{7.14} is provided to be equal

 Full electric charge of the configuration, because of the additivity of the charge, is

 If $M_{0}=0$ and $Q_{0}$, the system is moving in its own gravitational and electric fields.
-In this case $H_{1}^{\pm}=M_{1}$, $Q_{1}=q_{1}$ and the full Hamiltonian and the charge of the system are where $M=M_{N}$ is the full active mass of the configuration.
+In this case $H_{1}^{\pm}=M_{1}$, $Q_{1}=q_{1}$.
+Thus, the full Hamiltonian and the charge of the system have the form where $M=M_{N}$ is the full active mass of the configuration.